bartongroup/FM_FunPDBe/README.md

 ### Prerequisites

 There are no prerequisites for installing the client.
+Please note that the client is written in Python3, and the dependencies have to be installed accordingly (for example by using pip3)!
 <!--- There are no prerequisites for installing the client, but in order to connect to the FunPDBe deposition system using this client, depositors have to register an account at https://funpdbe.org/register.
 Activating user accounts in dependent on admin approval. --->

 ### Installing